-- 28. Defendants' actions and inactions were and are motivated by ill motive and intent, and were and are all committed under color of law with deliberate indifference to HRDC's rights. - 29.
-Plaintiff will continue to mail copies of its books and other publications to subscribers, customers, and other individuals imprisoned at the Jail. - 30.
-Defendants' unconstitutional policy, practices, and customs are ongoing, continue to violate HRDC's rights, and were and are the moving force behind the injuries HRDC suffered as a direct result of the constitutional violations.
-As such, HRDC has no adequate remedy at law. - 31.
-Without relief from this Court HRDC will suffer irreparable injury, since its fundamental free speech and due process rights are being denied.
-The balance of hardships favors the Plaintiff and the public interest will be served by granting injunctive and declaratory relief. - 32.
-The accommodation of the free speech and due process rights of HRDC with respect to written speech protected by the Constitution will not have any significant impact on the Jail, its staff or prisoners. - 33.
-HRDC is entitled to declaratory relief as well as injunctive relief prohibiting Defendants from refusing to deliver publications and correspondence from HRDC and other senders without any legal justification, and prohibiting Defendants from censoring mail without due process of law.
+- 32. Without relief from this Court HRDC will suffer irreparable injury, since its fundamental free speech and due process rights are being denied.
+The balance of hardships favors Plaintiff and the public interest will be served by granting injunctive and declaratory relief. - 33.
+The accommodation of the free speech and due process rights of HRDC with respect to written speech protected by the Constitution will not have any significant impact on the Jail, its staff, or prisoners. - 34.
+HRDC is entitled to declaratory relief as well as injunctive relief prohibiting Defendants from refusing to deliver publications from HRDC and other senders without legal justification, and prohibiting Defendants from censoring mail without due process of law.